 Throughout my PhD and postdoctoral research I have had the opportunity to work with numerous students and mentees.
 Below I highlight some of the most recent and list several others:

 Sophie Stauffer was a post-Masters student working with Joel Rowland and I at Los Alamos National Lab from 2015-2017 to extract data from aerial imagery that we are using to create an empirical model for the occurrence of cutoffs along the East River, CO.
-Sophie is now a Water Quality Specialist at at Pueblo of Tesuque in New Mexico.
+After finishing her work with Los Alamos Lab, Sophie went on to work as a Water Quality Specialist for Pueblo of Tesuque in New Mexico.

 Mulu Fratkin worked with me the summer of 2016 in the lab and in the field and focused on writing R code to reconstruct historic flows in the East River.
 He analyzed various components of the snowmelt-dominated hydrograph (e.g., the magnitude, duration, and rate of change of flow in the river) that I have used for my empirical models of river bank erosion.
 After completing a master’s degree at Oregon State University, Mulu returned to Los Alamos National Lab and is now Post-Master’s Research Assistant.